Beth Osborne, M.Ed., BSW

 Athena Coman

-Athena is studying at Lindsey Wilson College and is about to enter her senior year.
-Athena majors in Human Services and Counseling along with a Psychology minor.
-Athena is a cheerleader at Lindsey Wilson College.
-Athena plans to attain a Master’s degree in social work after graduation!
-Athena is joining us at H.O.P.E for an internship as a Peer Mentor with our Therapeutic Rehabilitative Services with Camp H.O.P.E.
+Athena earned a Bachelor of Arts in Human Services and Counseling with a Psychology minor.
+Athena plans to attain a Master’s degree in Human Development and counseling starting Fall 2024.
+Athena is a Peer Mentor with our Therapeutic Rehabilitative Services with Camp H.O.P.E.
+In her free time, she enjoys traveling.

 Athena Coman, Peer Mentor with Therapeutic Rehabilitation Service Camp